Deck Stain Calculator guide

 Quick start

-1. Enter deck length and width for the main surface.
+1. Enter deck length and width in feet for the flat walking surface.

-2. Enter railing length and height if you plan to stain rails.
+2. Enter railing length and average railing height if you plan to stain rails.
+The calculator counts both sides because railings usually have an inside and outside face.

 Best uses